hemjay07/Audiophile/README.md

 `;
 ```

-- Learnt how to test components that have a use for a wrapper (theme, context etc).
+- Learnt how to test components that need wrappers (theme, context etc).
 To test the component, create a test.utils file with the following content:
 ```javascript
 import React from "react";